Oxen-AI/oxen-release/README.md

 ## 🐂 🌾

 Oxen makes versioning your datasets as easy as versioning your code.
+If you are familiar with [git](https://git-scm.com/) you are off to the races with Oxen.

 ```bash
 oxen init